- Main

 Summary: 30-Day Action Plan

-Week 1: define your target audience, run 5–10 interviews, formulate your offer.
+Week 1: define your target audience, run 5–10 interviews, formulate your offer (a result, not a curriculum).

-Week 2: create a lead magnet and landing page.
+Week 2: create a lead magnet and a landing page.
 Start building your email list.

-Week 4: run your first selling webinar.
+Week 4: run your first selling webinar or launch a sales series.
 Collect testimonials and optimize the funnel.

 Selling online courses is a skill that improves with every launch.
 Your first launch is rarely perfect.
 But it gives you data, testimonials, and experience that make each subsequent launch more effective.
 The biggest mistake is waiting for the perfect moment.
+The second launch is always better than the first, the third better than the second.
 Launch, analyze, improve.
 Knowledge monetization is a marathon, not a sprint.

 You know more than you think.
 It’s time to share.
 Share what you know.